replayio/docs/src/app/browser-devtools/pause-panel/page.md

 The call stacks pane lets you see the path that the program took through the code to get to the current pause.

-And with the ability to select a frame, and step forward or backwards from there, it’s never been easier to work backwards, and understand the sequence of events.
+And with the ability to select a frame, and step forward or backwards from there, it’s never been easier to work backwards and understand the sequence of events.

 ### Scopes